VicGanoh/SpringBoot_firstAPI/README.md

 # SpringBoot_firstAPI
-SpringBoot is a framework for creating standalone applicationsthat can run on thier own and production grade Spring Based application.
+SpringBoot is a framework for creating standalone applications that can run on thier own and production grade Spring Based application.
 #
 This project is about building a simple API with SpringBoot using dependencies like :
 #